-Crush the digestive biscuits in a food processor or in a plastic bag with a rolling pin, then add them to a large mixing bowl.
-Cut each marshmallow into 4 pieces and add them to the bowl with halved cherries and condensed milk.
+- Crush the digestive biscuits (graham crackers) in a food processor or in a plastic bag with a rolling pin, then add them to a large mixing bowl.
+Cut each marshmallow into 4 pieces (if you are using regular sized marshmallows) and add them to the bowl with halved cherries and condensed milk.
 Mix until the ingredients are well combined and you have a sticky mixture.

 Recipe adapted from Good Food magazine, August 2015